-- □ On Chapel Day, or other days when the Head of School deems it necessary, ALL students will wear the required chapel attire.
-Children will not be allowed to wear their hoodies, sweatshirt or fleece jackets to chapel.
+On Chapel Day, or other days when the Head of School deems it necessary, all students in $4K - 6^{th}$ grade will wear the required chapel attire.
+Children will not be allowed to wear their jackets, hoodies, sweatshirt or fleece jackets to chapel.
 On other school days, students may wear the chapel attire or the optional attire.
-Please note: This does not apply to 3K & 4K. - □ All uniforms will be in good condition.
-Uniforms with tears, unfinished hems, etc. will not be allowed. - □ Chapel uniform shirts will be tucked in. - □ Skirt, shorts and jumper lengths will not be shorter than 3 inches above the top of the knee. - \Box Black, navy, or white socks or tights must be worn. - □ For warmth, students may wear only approved uniform sweaters, sweatshirts, hoodies and fleece jackets.
-Coats and jackets may be worn outside for P.E., recess, and on field trips. - □ Hats, caps, hair scarves, visors and sunglasses will not be worn in the building. - □ The administration is given the authority and discretion to determine whether a student's dress is appropriate. - □ All students are required to wear Chapel uniform on field trip days unless otherwise noted.
+All uniforms will be in good condition.
+Uniforms with tears, unfinished hems, etc. will not be allowed.
+Skirt, shorts and jumper lengths will not be shorter than 2 inches above the top of the knee.
+In grades 1-6, belts will be worn if slacks or shorts have belt loops.
+Preschool children are exempt from the belt requirement.
+For warmth, students may wear only approved uniform sweaters, sweatshirts, hoodies and fleece jackets inside.
+Coats and jackets may be worn outside for P.E., recess, and on field trips.
+Hats, caps, hair scarves, visors and sunglasses will not be worn in the building.
+The administration is given the authority and discretion to determine whether a student's dress is appropriate.
+All students are required to wear Chapel uniform on field trip days unless otherwise noted.
+All students will wear socks or tights.
+See guidelines below.